blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ### Sleep
 An adventurer must sleep at least 6 hours each day.
 Failing this, they lose one stamina die each time each morning without sleep.
 One may not sleep in armor.

-### Stamina
+### Stamina Dice
 An adventurer has stamina dice to measure their state of physical endurance.
 They may not expend a stamina die if they have none left.
 If an adventurer loses a stamina die when they have none left, they must succeed a DC 15 constitution save to avoid falling unconscious for 1d4 hours.
 If you lose stamina dice when unconscious in this way, roll the die and subtract it from your hit points.
-If your hit points run out this way, you die.
+If your hit points fall below 1 this way, you die.

 ### Clothing
 If exposed to the elements in an extremely hot or cold environment, an adventurer must succeed a DC 14 constitution saving throw or lose a stamina die.
 This check repeats for each hour spent exposed to the elements.
 An adventurer may avoid these checks by staying in shelter or wearing clothing appropriate to the weather.